My name is Tracy Brisson and I’m a wedding officiant and elopement & intimate wedding planner in Savannah, GA.

 Finally, I am privileged to work with a fantastic team of Partner Officiants and professionals.

 As my wedding business has grown, I cannot work with all of the couples who request my services so I have added Partner Officiants to my team who perform most of the weddings these days.
-They, and our photographers, are awesome and together, we’ve married over 2,300 couples since August 2014.
-I also work with an amazing General Manager, Jennifer, who helps clients book with us and obtain services from recommended partner vendors.
+They, and our photographers, are awesome and together, we’ve married over 2,500 couples since August 2014.